Graph Neural Network with Local Frame for Molecular Potential Energy Surface: GNN with local frame

-\textbf{Decomposing filter.} The filter function is further decomposed.
-The distance information is easier to learn as it has been expanded with a set of bases.
-Thus a linear layer $g_1$ is enough.
-In contrast, the directional information is the inner product of vectors, which may need a more expressive MLP $g_2$.
-Therefore, we generate two filters separately.
+The distance information $d^0_{ij}$ is easier to learn as it has been expanded with a set of bases, so a linear layer $g_1$ is enough.
+In contrast, projections need a more expressive MLP $g_2$.